jaaclaine/100-days-of-code/README.md

 - ReactJS: Part II 10%
 ###### DAY 040
 - Button party is getting to a next level
-- ReactJS: Part II 20% + some videos
+- ReactJS: Part II 20%
 ###### DAY 041
 - I've spending so many time trying to figure out how to animate with jQuery and i just failed and try to do with css
 ###### DAY 042